Aditya Nagpal

 • Team Edition Pro: $39 per user per month

-12. Grammarly
+4. Grammarly

 Grammarly is the default AI writing assistant for business communication.
-It catches grammar and tone issues in Gmail, Slack, Google Docs, and anywhere else you type, and in 2026 it does full generative writing and rewrites too.
+It catches grammar and tone issues in Gmail, Slack, Google Docs and anywhere else you type, and in 2026 it does full generative writing and rewrites too.

-Key Features
+Key features

-• Real-time grammar, spelling, and style suggestions
+• Real-time grammar, spelling and style suggestions

 • Tone detection and rewriting

-• Generative AI writing (drafting, shortening, changing tone)
+• Generative writing (drafting, shortening, tone change)

 • Plagiarism detection (Premium)